Printlab Autodesk

 View Forum

 Although finding a real end user is ideal, it might not always be possible, in which case you might want to look into option 2 – designing for a Make:able Champion.
 Make:able Champions are volunteers with various disabilities and they have kindly shared videos explaining their disability, together with the day-to-day challenges they face.
-By listening to their stories and observing their actions, you have the opportunity to design a solution for one of them.
-Their full profiles can be viewed in the Develop Empathy Toolkit but for now, we’re delighted to introduce you to our 2024 Make:able Champions, Valerie and Cath.
+By listening to their stories and observing their actions, you have the opportunity to design a concept solution for one of them.
+This year, we have opted to showcase all Make:able Champions from previous years, and their profiles can be viewed below.
+Browse through and select your Champion!

 Make:able Champion, Valerie, sat in a wheelchair.